 Authenticate your operations

 Authentication is not included in the GraphQL specification.
-This page aims at giving some guidance for the most common scenarios but doesn't intend to be exhaustive.
+This page aims at giving some guidance for the most common scenarios but doesn't pretend to be exhaustive.

 Authenticating your HTTP requests with OkHttp